May 12-18, 2019

-National Charter Schools Week is May 7-11.
+National Charter Schools Week is May 12-18, 2019.
 We’re happy to take this opportunity to recognize and raise public awareness for charter schools, the academic success of charter school students, and the charter school community as a whole.
+Details and activities announced soon.

 The charter school movement has been growing steadily since the first charter law passed in 1991 in Minnesota.
 To date, 44 states and D.C. have charter schools, with 3.2 million students attending charter schools.
 There are 7,000 public charter schools nationwide receiving $400 million in funding and employing 219,000 charter school teachers.